Code-Institute-Submissions/Code-Institute-Milestone-2/README.md

    ## Deployment

-The site was built using Visual Studio Code, added, commited and pushed to GitHub using the terminal.
-A live version of the site is hosted on GitHub pages.
+The site was assembled and coded within Google Chrome browser using GitPod and then uploaded to GitHub using GitPod through the command line using 'add, commit, push' commands.

 ### How to Run Code Locally
 In order to run a repository locally, the repository must be cloned.
 To clone the repository